Birenarora/doc-to-pdf/README.md

 # A simple python script to convert doc/docx files to pdf.
-## Also useful for converting other format of documents.
+## Also useful for converting other format documents like HTML, XML, Template, etc.